Mahamurahti/DesignPattern-Exercises/README.md

 Define a one-to-many dependency between objects where a state change in one object results in all its dependents being notified and updated automatically.

+`Note: Notifications are broadcast, so the changes are visible to all subscribers (observers)`

+`Note: In this context pushing means the publisher sends information about a change`

+`Note: In this context pulling means the subscribers asks for information about a change`
 - Behavioural pattern
 - Observer lets receivers dynamically subscribe to and unsubscribe from receiving requests.
 - The primary goal of Mediator is to eliminate mutual dependencies among a set of system components.
 Instead, these